 82” Struve Telescope at McDonald Observatory Review

 It still just says ‘McDonald Observatory’ above the door to the 82” dome.
 That’s because in its early years, McDonald observatory and the 82” Otto Struve reflector were essentially the same thing.
-Not only was the then second largest telescope in the world (after the 100” at Mount Wilson) McDonald’s main instrument, but the dome unusually housed the accommodation and offices for the observatory as well.
+Not only was the then second largest telescope in the world (after the 100” at Mount Wilson) McDonald’s main instrument, but unusually the dome housed the accommodation and offices for the observatory as well.

-The observatory was founded on 23rd November 1932 and within a year work had begin on the 82” reflector, which was completed in 1938 and would (thirty years later) be named after the observatory’s first Russian-born director, Otto Struve.
+The observatory was founded on 23rd November 1932 and within a year work had begun on the 82” reflector, which was completed in 1938 and would (thirty years later) be named after the observatory’s first Russian-born director, Otto Struve.

 The 82” made some important observations and discoveries.
 In 1944 Gerard P. Kuiper, arguably the first modern planetary scientist, used it to discover methane in Titan’s atmosphere.
-Continuing his solar system observations, Kuiper went on to discover moons Miranda (of Uranus) and Nereid (of Neptune) with the 82”.
+Kuiper went on to discover moons Miranda (of Uranus) and Nereid (of Neptune) with the 82”.
 Of less import to science but of even more interest to me personally, in 1956 Kuiper observed Mars at opposition with the 82”.
 He published the following statement that was effectively the last nail-in-the-coffin for Percival Lowell’s Martian canals:

 “There is no evidence anywhere on the planet of a distinctly geometrical pattern or a systematic streakiness.”